avrilanne/ionic-site/content/docs/intro/tutorial/index.md

 modules](../../resources/what-is/#npm) for the application, and prompt you if you want [Cordova](../../resources/what-is/#cordova) set up.

-Along with the tutorial template, Ionic also provide the follow official
+Along with the tutorial template, Ionic also provides the following official
 templates:

 * `tabs` : a simple 3 tab layout
-* `sidemenu`: a layout with a swipable menu on the side
+* `sidemenu`: a layout with a swipeable menu on the side
 * `blank`: a bare starter with a single page
 * `super`: starter project with over 14 ready to use page designs
 * `tutorial`: a guided starter project